 Sprinting at these high cadences enables a rider to achieve better peak power for the first few seconds, but the rate of fatigue during a prolonged sprint is greater .
 This means that as sprints get longer, you may want to grab a gear or two to adopt a slightly lower cadence over time.
 Try a couple of short sprint efforts on your next ride and look at your cadence when you upload it.
 While 120-130 rpm may not be the best for you, if you are sprinting at 75-80 rpm by default, you can probably improve through practice.

 How much time and effort should you spend working on your sprint?
 Do you reach the end of a race fresh, or are you in trouble from the whistle?

-- Design a well-balanced training program that incorporates development of all three energy systems.
-Don’t overlook the importance of shorter, high-intensity efforts in sprint performance.
+- Design a well-balanced training program that incorporates development of all energy systems.
+Don’t overlook the importance of shorter, high-intensity efforts in cycling performance.

 - Consider incorporating strength and neuromuscular power training into your program.

 - Do not wait until a group ride, race, or sprint workout to practice your sprint.
 Incorporate short practice sprints into more of your rides to enhance coordination.

 - Consider the potential trade-off involved in spending a large portion of your time training your sprint.